Master’s Degree with No Debt: A Strategic Guide to Funding Grad School

 Editor: Staff Editor

 A master’s degree should be an exciting career boost, but the realities of paying for graduate school can feel like a huge weight to shoulder.
 That’s because the majority of master’s students take on debt to complete their degree.
-In fact, over 60% of master’s degree holders have debt when they graduate and owe an average of $66,000, according to the National Center for Education Statistics.
-While 60% is a large percentage, it is possible to be in the 40% who graduate debt-free.
+In fact, 60% of master’s degree holders have debt when they graduate and owe, on average, more than $65,000 from graduate school alone, according to the Education Data Initiative.
+While 60% is a large number, it is possible to be in the 40% who graduate debt-free.

 Start Here: Choose a Program You Can Afford

 There’s a lot to consider when choosing your graduate program, such as the learning format, what the curriculum covers, and the academic reputation of a college.
 One consideration you shouldn’t overlook is the cost.
-While you might have your eyes set on a specific school, you might be able to get the same degree at a fraction of the cost somewhere else.
-Taking the time to weigh your options to choose a program that suits your needs and budget is important — and finding this program isn’t always a quick and easy decision.
-It should be a thoughtful process weighing many financial factors, including the following:
+While you may have your eyes set on a specific school, you might be able to get the same degree at a fraction of the cost somewhere else.
+Taking the time to weigh your options and choose a program that suits your budget and needs is important.
+However, finding this program isn’t always a quick and easy decision—it should be a thoughtful process weighing many financial factors, including the following:

 Cost